neontribe/ad-hoc-manifesto/FullText.md

 | The comversations that leave "agile" as a fractal version of waterfall.
 A series of very small, badly mapped, waterfalls.
 That's not _bad_.
 Well, it's not as bad as really really big waterfalls.
 But you need to do better.
 You need to include the _relevant_ people in the team for example, not just you and another dev, and you need to document what you've said somewhere, and if you use "Oh, we're agile we don't do documentation" as an excuse, see above, I will find you, and I will install IE6 as your only browser.
 I don't think that's unreasonable. |

 ![Fidel and Che](images/2635864070-thumb.jpg)

+Imagine that this team had reformed their notion of "working software", that they had set their cap at usefulness rather than compliance.
+Imagine that they had included the test specialist in all the conversations around the feature.
+Imagine that the tester had been given the authority their expertees merits, to evaluate the software against the user story without their approach being prescribed by a prior department.
+Imagine, in fact, that the program of agilism in this team had fully corrected (by which I mean effaced) the uneven power relationships which tend to assert themselves when we relax our vigilance.

 It is worth recalling here that we are reading a manifesto.
 A properly politcal document which aims at fomenting kaizen-revolution.
 A process which is necessarily incomplete if vestiges of old-think are allowed to shelter underneath rituals and mystifications.